finbourne/finbourne-insights-sdk-python/sdk/docs/RequestsApi.md

 histogram_interval = 'histogram_interval_example' # str | Optional interval to use in a histogram of the returned values.
 If not provided, no histogram will be generated. (optional)

     try:
-        # [EARLY ACCESS] ListRequestLogs: Get the logs for API requests.
+        # ListRequestLogs: Get the logs for API requests.
         api_response = api_instance.list_request_logs(filter=filter, sort_by=sort_by, limit=limit, page=page, histogram_interval=histogram_interval)
         pprint(api_response)
     except ApiException as e: